Patrickengel97/ProductManagementSystem/README.md

 ### Sample Queries

-Check out the [sample_queries.md](sample_queries.md) file to find various sample SQL queries that demonstrate the capabilities of this SQL project.
+Check out the sample_queries file to find various sample SQL queries that demonstrate the capabilities of this SQL project.